legobridge/legobridge.github.io/_drafts/2025-01-05-evaluating-deceptive-alignment.md

 - the contents of the system and user prompts
 - the existence of a "private" thinking scratchpad

-## Gratitude
+# Gratitude

 My deepest gratitude goes out to Callum and the ARENA team for their amazing, tireless work.

-## Disclaimer
+# Disclaimer

 Any errors in representing the work and views of others are mine alone.

-P.S.
-I still plan to finish the game I was working on - it's just taken a backseat in favor of upskilling for a couple of months.
+**P.S.** I still plan to finish [the game I was working on](https://legobridge.github.io/codename-wildberry/) - it has just taken a backseat in favor of upskilling for a couple of months.